Music - National Moderator's Report

 DAW evidence

-Ideally, students would utilise their listening skills to complete the task rather than using internet sites.
-If they cannot work out the original sound/instrument they can always use the one they think is closest in timbre and unpack why they made their track choices in their description.
+Ideally, students will rely on their listening skills rather than internet sites or software that isolates tracks.
+If they cannot determine the original instrument or sound, they may select the closest timbre and explain their reasoning in their description.

-Include screenshots of DAW tracks for each student’s moderation submission alongside their descriptions.
-Overall, student descriptions need more detail for the assessor/moderator to understand the process of how they produced their recreation in the final MP3 format heard by assessors.
-Unpacking the music style and musical details (key, BPM, form, etc.) together with production techniques (EQ, reverb, etc.) is expected in each student’s description.
+Moderation submissions need to include screenshots of each student’s DAW tracks alongside their descriptions.
+These descriptions need sufficient detail for assessors and moderators to understand how the final MP3 was produced.
+Students should unpack the music style and musical details (key, BPM, form, etc.) as well as production techniques (EQ, reverb, etc.)

 91949: Demonstrate music performance skills